Skip to content

 Directory Workflow (#cd)

 The core package also registers #cd:<path> as a workspace workflow.
-It resolves a local directory, makes that directory the agent/workflow CWD, and deliberately skips numbered workspace allocation, checkout, diff, submit, and release behavior.
-Prompts without any workspace reference are normalized to #cd:~, preserving the old "run from home without VCS" behavior through an explicit user-facing workflow tag.
+It resolves a local directory, makes that directory the agent/workflow CWD, and deliberately skips numbered workspace allocation, checkout, diff, submit, and release behavior. #cd is the right choice for one-off work in an existing directory when SASE should not prepare or release a VCS workspace.

 Supported examples include #cd:~, #cd:/tmp/project, #cd:../sibling, and #cd(.).
-The target must already exist and must be a directory.
+The target must already exist and must be a directory. ~ and environment variables are expanded, and relative paths are resolved from the launching process's current directory.
+Prefer the parenthesized form for paths with spaces, for example #cd(/tmp/my project).

 Bare-Git Reference Auto-Initialization